-While on Capitol Hill this past April, Firefighters and EMS Fund learned about three very important grants to our local fire department.
+While on Capitol Hill this past April, Firefighters and EMS Fund learned about three very important fire department grants for local departments.
 The Assistance to Firefighters Grant program (AFG), The Staffing for Adequate Fire and Emergency Response Grants program (SAFER) and the Urban Search and Rescue Response System (USAR).

 AFG or the assistance to firefighters grant program or was founded in 2001 by Congress to equip our nation’s first responders where their budgets fall short.
 This allows the federal government to ensure our local departments can meet the needs of the constituents they serve, and remain prepared to respond at any time in the event of a national emergency.

 This program was funded at $405 million in fiscal year 2011 and congress has since funded it at around $340 million despite rising costs:

 Since 2011 protective clothing costs have increased by 11.4% the cost of the self-contained breathing apparatus (SCBA) has increased by 15%, the cost of pumper trucks on average have increased by 15% and the cost of the apparatus due to EPA regulations has increased by 12%.
 This puts a lot of stress on our local fire departments as they struggled to provide even basic necessary equipment for those looking to get the job done.